lovetoys/lovetoys/README.md

 [![Build Status](https://travis-ci.org/lovetoys/lovetoys.svg?branch=master)](https://travis-ci.org/lovetoys/lovetoys)

-Lovetoys is an Entity Component System framework for the LÖVE 2D game engine.
+Lovetoys is an Entity Component System framework for game development with lua.
+Originally written for the LÖVE 2D game engine it is now compatible with pretty much everything!
 It is loosely based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
 If you don't have any idea what this entity component stuff is all about, click that link and give it a read!
 It's totally worth it!

 Lovetoys is a full-featured game development framework, not only providing the core parts like Entity, Component and System classes but also containing a Publish-Subscribe messaging system as well as an Entity Tree, enabling you to build even complex games easily and in an organized way.